amimoto-ami/amimoto-plugin-dashboard/readme.txt

 == Installation ==

+Two ways to install this plugin
 You can two ways to install this plugin.

-a.
-Upload this directory to `/wp-content/plugins/` directory.
+A: Install through WordPress dashboard
+1. Go to Plugin page on your WordPress dashboard
+2. Click [Add New]
+3. Input amimoto dashboard into search form
+4. Click [Install Now]
+5. Click [Activate]

+B: Install through FTP or SFTP
+1. Upload the plugin folder to /wp-content/plugins/ directory on your server.
-b.
-Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==